akasfei/light-of-the-silent-star/_posts/2016-09-17-wanderers-sanctuary.markdown

 I saw a shadow flying high

-He came to me with the sweetest smile
+She came to me with the sweetest smile

 Told me he wanted to talk for awhile